 When exposed to humidity, flavor losses and lumpiness are the least troubling concerns in spices.
 Humid air, particularly when it’s warm (like in a kitchen), promotes mold growth.
 Furthermore, as humidity levels in spices rise, the risk of self-heating increases.
 Mold not only spoils spices, but it may also produce mycotoxins that are genotoxic, carcinogenic or lead to food-borne illnesses.

 When storing spices, it is important to remember that herbs and spices have differing water contents and relative humidity levels.
 In addition, some spices naturally release water vapor, such as black pepper, so you should not store them with spices that are more moisture-sensitive.

-Spices have a significant role in the history of food, trade and civilizations.
-Because it isn’t always possible to create the ideal environment for spices and other moisture-sensitive foods using HVAC systems or refrigeration units, companies look to Polygon’s custom solutions for their food storage, processing and preparation needs.
-Not only do custom humidity control solutions ensure the safety and flavor of spices, they increase productivity, save energy and prevent financial losses.
+Spices have a significant role in the history of food, trade, and civilizations.
+Because it isn’t always possible to create the ideal environment for spices and other moisture-sensitive foods using HVAC systems or refrigeration units, companies look to Polygon’s custom solutions for their food storage, processing, and preparation needs.
+Not only do custom humidity control solutions ensure the safety and flavor of spices, but they also increase productivity, save energy and prevent financial losses.
 Contact Polygon today to learn how creating the ideal conditions for your spices will benefit the bottom line.